 Growing Winter Pears

-Popular pear varieties are prized for good growth and quality fruit production suited for commercial distribution.
-And, many are winter pears, producing their best crops from late fall through to midwinter, depending on where they are grown.
-These popular pears have familiar names, such as ‘Bosc’, ‘Seckle’ and ‘Comice’ (aka.
-‘Doyenné du Comice’), to name a few; these and other top winter varieties are easily purchased from quality nursery vendors.
-The characteristics that make them special are embodied by their fruit.
+Common pear varieties are prized for their high-quality fruit, good growth, high production, and suitability for commercial distribution.
+Many of these are winter pears, producing their best crops from late fall through to midwinter, depending on where they are grown.
+These popular pears have familiar names, such as ‘Bosc’ and ‘Comice’, to name a couple.
+Each has fruit characteristics all of their own.

-The classic ‘Comice’ pear is an old French variety known for its sweet, melting flavor and texture when ripe.
-This stout, fleshy pear has green skin flushed with red and its white flesh is very soft and juicy when ripe.
+The classic ‘Comice’ (aka.
+‘Doyenné du Comice’) pear is an old French variety known for its sweet, melting flavor and texture.
+The stout, fleshy pear has green skin flushed with red, and its white flesh is very soft and juicy when ripe.
 It is best reserved for fresh eating and first becomes available in early fall, though it is also considered a favorite holiday pear.
-The fireblight resistant trees are productive and bear fruit very late in the season.
+The fireblight-resistant trees are very productive.

-Pear trees may be grafted on dwarf root stock to keep trees smaller in stature, but typically pears trees are moderately sized, upright, pyramidal, deciduous trees that are hardy and native to temperate regions.
-Unlike some other fruit trees, they are often very long lived.
-The trees produce white blossoms in spring.
-Varieties may bloom in early-, late- or mid-season.
+toPear trees may be grafted on dwarf rootstock to keep trees smaller in stature, but typically pears trees are moderately sized, upright, pyramidal, deciduous trees that are hardy and native to temperate regions.
+Unlike some other fruit trees, they are often very long-lived.
+They produce white blossoms in spring.
+Varieties may bloom in early-, mid-, or late-spring.
 It is essential to know when yours will bloom because most pears require a pollinizer (another tree for fruit pollination) to produce fruit.
-The fragrant, white, five-petaled are attractive to bees.
-Fruits are ready to eat 90 to 200 days after pollination, depending on the type.
-Fruit may be produced from midsummer to early winter, depending on the variety.
+The fragrant, white, five-petaled flowers are attractive to bees.
+Fruits are ready to eat 90 to 200 days after pollination, depending on the variety, and be produced from midsummer to early winter.

 The holidays are the best time to enjoy winter pears, whether fresh or cooked.
 USA Pears has the best collection of pear recipes to be found.
 For the holiday season, I recommend checking out their Bread Stuffing with Pears, Bacon and Caramelized Onions, Almond Pear Tart (gluten free), Pear and Arugula Pesto Stuffed Chicken, or Mache, Pear, and Wild Mushroom Salad.